|Study location||Netherlands, Maastricht|

 Admission and registration

-Complete and submit the online application form.
-Your CES coordinator will contact you within a week after receiving your application to assist you in the registration process.
+Complete and submit the online application form incl. all additional information.
+Your CES coordinators will contact you within a week after receiving your application to assist you in the registration process.

 Letter of recommendation from teacher or study abroad advisor;

 1 colour passport picture (digital, in jpeg format);

 Scan or a clear copy of your passport (information page with photo and any other pages with stamps, etcetera).

 The Center for European Studies incurs costs for each student we register.
 CES applies the following cancellation regulations:

 If a student withdraws 8 weeks or more before the start of the programme (i.e. before 8 November 2023), no costs will be charged;